-In spring, cinquefoil plants are covered with flowers that are one-quarter inch in diameter.
-The buttery-yellow to bright yellow flowers bloom over a long season if temperatures don’t climb too high.
+In spring, cinquefoil plants are covered with flowers that are one-quarter inch (6 mm.) in diameter.
+The buttery yellow to bright yellow flowers bloom over a long season if temperatures don’t climb too high.
 Propagate potentilla plants from seeds or by dividing the plants in spring.

 Growing Creeping Cinquefoil

-Plant potentilla ground cover in full sun or partial shade.
+Plant potentilla groundcover in full sun or partial shade.
 Some shade is best in areas with very warm summers.
 The plants thrive in average, moist but well-drained soil.
-Potentilla grows well in U.S. Department of Agriculture plant hardiness zones 4 through 8 as long as summers aren’t too hot.
+Potentilla grows well in USDA plant hardiness zones 4 through 8 as long as summers aren’t too hot.